fs-oct24-best-practice/best-practice-project/README.md

 • SEO Optimization: Implemented SEO best practices to improve search engine ranking and visibility.

 How to Clone and Run the Project:
 1. Clone the repository:

 	•	Open your terminal (or Git Bash) and navigate to the folder where you want to store the project.

 	•	Run the following command to clone the repository:

  `git clone https://github.com/fs-oct24-best-practice/best-practice-project.git`

 2. Navigate to the project directory:

  `cd best-practice-project`

 3. Install dependencies:

 	•	Make sure you have Node.js installed.
 If not, download and install it from Node.js official website.

 	•	Install the necessary project dependencies:

  `npm install`

 4. Run the project locally:

 	•	Start the local development server:

 `npm start`

-	•	Open your browser and go to http://localhost:3000 to see the online store in action.
+•Open your browser and go to http://localhost:3000 to see the online store in action.

 5. Build the project for production:

 	•	To create an optimized build for production, use:

 `npm run build`

-	6. Deploy (optional):
+7. Deploy (optional):

 •	You can deploy the project on platforms like GitHub Pages, Netlify, or Vercel.
 For GitHub Pages, follow these steps:

-	•	Push your changes to GitHub.
+•Push your changes to GitHub.

-	•	Go to your GitHub repository, open the Settings tab, and scroll down to the “GitHub Pages” section.
+•Go to your GitHub repository, open the Settings tab, and scroll down to the “GitHub Pages” section.

-	•	Select the main branch and save.
+•Select the main branch and save.

-	•	Your online store will be live at https://your-username.github.io/nice-gadgets-online-store/.
+•Your online store will be live at https://your-username.github.io/nice-gadgets-online-store/.